Promoting yourself as an author, and not a bookseller

 The mistake a lot of author bloggers make though is to view their blog as some kind of daily diary with posts about family, pets, rants and raves and then from time to time, something interesting and relevant to their books or writing.

 Successful blogs are clearly focused and build a reputation on a particular topic.
 Keep your blog articles focused on your writing and books, and the themes that are in your books.

 Good blogging is about posting articles regularly, often and on topic.
 As a tip, Search Engines prefer articles that are longer than 1,000 words, so avoid writing very short posts.

 Use a Facebook Page

 A must of course.
 However, using your personal Facebook profile as your author image is not wise.
 Again, you want to be known for books, not babies.
 Use a dedicated Facebook Page and like your blog, keep it informative and on topic.

 Use multiple Twitter accounts

-Yes, Twitter really is a monster, but indispensable now as a means of finding new followers, bringing traffic to a blog, attracting interest in your writing, as well as building a useable social platform in itself.
+Yes, Twitter really is a monster, but indispensable now as a means of finding new followers, bringing traffic to a blog, attracting interest in your writing, as well as building a usable social platform in itself.

 Keeping on topic again is key.